Living-with-machines/jisc-wrangler/README.md

 For a full list of runtime parameters, run `python jisc_plain_wrangler.py --help`.

-#### Example
+#### Walk through

-Say you have some XML data saved in the format: `WO1_BNWL_1874_01_01-0001-001.xml`.
+Say you have some XML data saved in a file called `WO1_BNWL_1874_01_01-0001-001.xml`.
 This represents a standard and logical way of organising newspaper XML files based on their publication dates.
 However, in many cases these files are stored on mangled file paths.
 This file, for examle, is stored at:

 `'0001_Job2001-Final Delivery   12$17$2006 at 12$49 PM/0001_$$Fileserver7$disk15$Job2001-masterfiles/2001-0289/Delivery/WO1/BNWL/1874/01/01/service/WO1_BNWL_1874_01_01-0001-001.xml'`